Make your new blog look like a PRO

 C. You can even create sub-menus which will be displayed as drop-down lists when the mouse is placed on the particular menu.

-To create sub-menu select the category/post and add it to a menu and place it beneath the primary menu where you want it as sub-item.
+To create a sub-menu select the category/post and add it to a menu and place it beneath the primary menu where you want it as a sub-item.

 For example, I have put the SEO category on my Blog menu.